Home » Water Filtration » RO Filtration » 5 Ways to Tell if Your RO Membrane is Bad

 5. Cloudiness In The Membrane

-If you notice your RO membrane is beginning to develop a cloudy look, it could mean that the membrane is being contaminated with minerals.
-If minerals are being pulled from the feed water, they can build up on the membrane, reducing performance.
+If you notice your RO membrane is beginning to develop a cloudy appearance, it could mean that it is contaminated with minerals.
+As minerals are pulled from the feed water, they can build up on the membrane and cause its performance to reduce.

-If the membrane contamination is due to minerals, it’s best to clean or replace it before it damages the rest of the system.
+If the membrane is cloudy, you need to clean or replace it before it damages the rest of the system.

 How Long Does an RO Membrane Last?

-An RO membrane can last for 2-5 years with proper care and maintenance.
-However, if left unchecked, the membrane can suffer from several problems that can shorten its lifespan.
+With proper care and maintenance, an RO membrane can last 2-5 years.
+However, if left unchecked, several problems can shorten its lifespan.

-To ensure your membrane lasts as long as possible, it is essential to have it regularly cleaned or replaced if wear and tear.
+To ensure your membrane lasts as long as possible, you must clean it regularly and check for signs of wear and tear that suggest it needs to be replaced.

 Additionally, the type of water being filtered can also impact the lifespan of an RO membrane.
-For example, water with a high mineral content can be more corrosive and cause more wear and tear.
+For example, water with a high mineral content can be more corrosive and reduce the filter’s longevity.

-Another common cause of damage to the membrane is the back pressure phenomenon, which happens when water pressure in the system is too high and causes the membrane to rupture.
+• The back pressure phenomenon: This happens when water pressure in the system is too high, causing the membrane to rupture.

-Abrasion processes from fouling can also cause damage to the membrane, which happens when deposits build up on the surface of the membrane and cause it to wear.
+• Abrasion processes from fouling: This happens when deposits build up on the surface of the membrane and cause it to wear.

-Massive or micro-damage from scaling can also cause damage to the membrane, which happens when deposits build up on the surface of the membrane and cause it to crack.
+• Massive or micro-damage from scaling: This happens when deposits build up on the surface of the membrane and cause it to crack.

-Oxidation processes or even degradation with time can also cause damage to the membrane.
+Oxidation processes and degradation with time can also cause damage to the membrane.

 The cost of replacement membranes can vary widely, from as little as $60 to more than $200 per year.
 The average price is typically between $80 and $90.
 The more filters your system has, the more expensive it will be to replace them.

-There are a couple of ways to identify a bad RO membrane such as dis-coloration, sudden decrease in the flow rate, foul taste or smell, lukewarm water, and cloudiness in the membrane.
+There are several ways to identify a bad RO membrane, such as discoloration, a sudden decrease in the flow rate, a foul taste or smell, increased water temperature, and cloudiness in the membrane.

 We HATE spam.
 Your e-mail will never sold or shared!